Evening Dining

 The Twine Loft serves as the dining room for the Artisan Inn, however, we are licensed to serve the public and accept reservations for those not staying at the inn.
 Our restaurant is recommended by Where to Eat in Canada and is a recipient of the Newfoundland and Labrador Restaurateur of the Year Award.
 We categorize ourselves as a “casual-fine dining” experience.
 Our meals are meant to deliver the same satisfied feeling of having a home cooked meal while on the road, highlighted by local flavors, served in a uniquely Newfoundland atmosphere with professional and friendly service that is both attentive and relaxed at the same time.

 The Meal: Because of our small kitchen size, we have decided to focus on a small, but well-prepared menu each night.
 Guests are served a three-course meal with a choice between 2 appetizers, 2 main courses (usually a meat or fish option), and a dessert.
 3 course Vegan, Vegetarian, Celiac and Lactose-free menus can be arranged in advance.
 Please see the section below regarding dietary restrictions.
-All guests must pre-select their main course option the morning of the reservation and will be sent their choices the evening prior by email.
+We typically can only confirm our menu for a certain night by the day prior.
+When booking you will complete a dinner form that will ensure we are aware of any allergies or strong dislikes for anyone in your party.

 Roasted potatoes, cod and asparagus